Afghan troops battle mass Taliban assault in Helmand

 "If the government can't do anything, then they have to give us weapons to defend our villages and families," Haji Akhtar Mohammad said.

-Last week three US soldiers and a military dog were killed in an improvised explosive device attack in the Nad Ali district of Helmand.
+Last week three US marines and a military dog were killed in an improvised explosive device attack in the Nad Ali district of Helmand.

 In a matter of months UK forces will withdraw from Helmand completely, closing their main base at Camp Bastion.